Listen to the Cancer.Net Podcast: Keeping a Personal Medical Record, adapted from this content.

-- At each doctor appointment, ask for a copy of any new information added to your medical record.
-You may also want to write your own notes detailing what happened at the appointment.
+- At each appointment, ask your doctor or nurse for a copy of any new information that has been added to your file or electronic medical record.
+You may also want to write your own notes to keep track of what happened at the appointment.

-- Consider keeping a health diary to write down your symptoms and side effects of medications and treatments.
+- Consider keeping a health diary or using the Cancer.Net mobile app to keep track of your symptoms and any side effects you may experience.

 - Keep copies of medical bills and insurance claims.

-If you have completed treatment, it is not too late to compile a personal medical record.
+If you have completed treatment, it is not too late to create a personal medical record.

 - Contact your oncologist and ask for a written summary of your diagnosis and treatment.

-- If you need help figuring out which records you need, ask your doctor, an oncology social worker, or someone from the medical records department at your treatment facility.
+- If you need help figuring out which records you need, ask your doctor, nurse, oncology social worker, or someone from the medical records department at your treatment facility.

-- If compiling your medical record seems like an overwhelming task, ask for help from relatives or friends.
+- If creating a personal medical record seems like an overwhelming task, ask for help from relatives or friends.
 You have to sign any requests for personal medical information, but others can make phone calls and fill out forms for you.
-Ask other cancer survivors for advice on compiling a personal medical record.
+Ask other cancer survivors for advice.

 Organizing and storing your personal medical record